StreamElements/docs/docs/chatbot/commands/default/cancelduel.md

 ---
 id: cancelduel
+title: Using the !cancelduel Command to Halt Ongoing Duels
 sidebar_label: "!cancelduel"
 description: "Learn how to use the !cancelduel command to instantly halt ongoing duels in your Twitch stream, enhancing viewer interaction management."
+tags:
+  - chatbot
+  - commands
+  - moderation
+  - engagement
 keywords:
 - cancelduel
 - cancel duel